fmgervasoni/flask-restful-and-sqlalchemy-advanced/README.md

-# flask-restful-and-sqlalchemy-advanced
-REST APIs with Flask and Python Advanced
+# REST APIs with Flask and Python Advanced